-Mr. Soo is currently the Group Managing Director of Amcorp Group Berhad.
-He joined Amcorp Group Berhad in 1989 as Senior Manager, Finance and has since held various positions.
-He was appointed as a Director of Amcorp Group Berhad on 13 March 1996.
-Before joining Amcorp Group Berhad, he was in the accounting profession for 5 years with Deloitte KassimChan from 1980 to 1985 and with Plantation Agencies Sdn Bhd from 1985 to 1989.
+Mr. Soo joined Amcorp Group Berhad ("AMCORP") in 1989 as Senior Manager, Finance and has since held various positions.
+He was appointed as a Director of AMCORP on 13 March 1996 before being promoted to Group Managing Director in 1999.
+He stepped down as Group Managing Director on 1 April 2025 but remains as Director and also serves as an Advisor of AMCORP.
+Before joining AMCORP, he was in the accounting profession for 5 years with Deloitte KassimChan from 1980 to 1985 and with Plantation Agencies Sdn Bhd from 1985 to 1989.

-Apart from Amcorp Group Berhad, his directorships in other public companies include RCE Capital Berhad, AMMB Holdings Berhad and AmBank (M) Berhad.
-RCE Capital Berhad and AMMB Holdings Berhad are listed on the Main Market of Bursa Malaysia Securities Berhad ("Main Market of Bursa Malaysia").
-He also serves as Chairman of AmREIT Managers Sdn Bhd, the Manager of AmFirst Real Estate Investment Trust.
+Apartfrom AMCORP, his directorships in other public companies include RCE Capital Berhad, AMMB Holdings Berhad, AmBank (M) Berhad and Amcorp Properties Berhad.
+RCE Capital Berhad and AMMB Holdings Berhad are listed on the Main Market of Bursa Malaysia Securities Berhad.

-ER.
-DR. LEE BEE WAH Lead Independent Non-Executive Director
+MR. KAMIL AHMAD MERICAN Lead Independent Non-Executive Director